Detroit Opera

 Detroit Opera is the principal opera company in Michigan, USA.
 The company is based in Detroit, where it performs in the Detroit Opera House.
 Prior to February 28, 2022, the company was named Michigan Opera Theatre.

-Each year it presents an opera and dance season.
-The company presents four operas in their original language with English supertitles and hosts dance companies with touring repertoire.
+Annually, it produces four operas in their original language with English supertitles and presents touring dance companies.
 It also presents musical theatre performances.
 The company has an orchestra, chorus, children's chorus, and extensive dance and arts education outreach programs.
 In 2005 MOT won a National Endowment for the Arts, Access to Artistic Excellence grant to support its staging of the world premiere of Margaret Garner.

+As of January 2024, the President and CEO of Detroit Opera is Patty Isacson Sabee.
+Yuval Sharon became the Gary L. Wasserman Artistic Director in 2020.